ra559/cis106/labs/lab2.md

 ![Create VM](../imgs/createVM.gif)

-Take a screenshot of your virtual machine settings.
+> Take a screenshot of your virtual machine settings and place it here.
+You screenshot must show all the settings of your VM.

-**Place your screenshot here**
+---
 ## Question 3 |  Install Ubuntu 20.04
 Follow the [Ubuntu-vm-setup](../guides/Ubuntu-vm-setup.md) for installing Ubuntu 20.04 in your virtual machine.
 Make sure to go over the presentation "Installing Ubuntu 20.04 in VirtualBox" where I have laid out every step explained.
 I will do it in the video as well but it will benefit you more to read the presentation.